 - Maureen Taylor, a fifth grade teacher who earned her master's and specialist degree from brick-and-mortar schools.
 When it came time to get her doctorate, she dreaded going back into the classroom and opted to earn her doctorate in education online.

-Looking at the success stories of these 6 individuals, OnlineDegrees.com collected nuggets of wisdom from their journeys and shared 8 tips for those in mid-life careers thinking of their career growth and how they can make it happen.
+Looking at the success stories of these 6 individuals, OnlineDegrees.com collected nuggets of wisdom from their journeys and share 8 tips for those in mid-life thinking of career growth.

 1. Make the decision: Go for it!

 As the old saying goes, "If there's a will, there's a way."
 If you want that promotion and a degree is keeping you from getting it, earning a degree seems like the most logical choice.
 Shawna Bell says, "I had been successful in obtaining relatively decent jobs in running an office, but I knew I could do so much more.
 I needed a degree to be a manager or supervisor, so I looked at the option of earning my degree online."
 Shawna's experience with online learning went so well that she earned not only a bachelor's degree online, but went on to earn her master's degree in business management online, as well.